 The new chapter development committee is to respond to interested parties within two weeks from initial contact.
 If the committee chair cannot work within that timeframe, they are to notify the international president who will appoint someone to provide follow-up contact within that timeframe.

 The assigned contact person(s) in the potential new chapter area should call a meeting of prospective members who have exhibited high interest to discuss the benefits of WiNUP membership and organization of a chapter.
-If desired, an executive committee member, the international chapter development chairman and the executive director may be invited to attend this meeting.
+If desired, an executive committee member, the international chapter development chair and the Executive Director may be invited to attend this meeting.